Mortimer333/Dito/README.md

 - arrays
 - objects

-It will iterate over all those 3 types but each of them will behave slightly different:
+It will iterate over all 3 of those but each of them will behave slightly differently:
 - When `number` was passed, `for` will iterate the amount of time the `number` is equal or bigger than zero.
-It will also create key for it, but no value will available.
+It will also create key for it, but no value will be available.
 - When `array` was passed, `for` will iterate the same amount of time as its array's length.
 It will create key and value.
 - When `object` was passed, `for` will iterate the number of time that equals length of array from `Object.key` method.
 It will create key and value.